perticascatalin/ImageOfAlgorithm/misc/ISTsubmission/review.md

 Some other important aspects to look over (7th item):

-A. The research problem we try to solve
+A. The research problem we try to solve - DONE
 B. How/why did you choose the no-sorting programs?
 The "reasons" behind the choice of focus on in-line sorting algorithms are not well explained.
 Why do not use other types?
 Are those types representatives?
-C. Feedback to address in Discussion/Conclusion (1/2 DONE) - gave response, need summary
+C. Feedback to address in Discussion/Conclusion - DONE
 D. Background and Conclusion bad formulation (red on paper) - DONE

 To revise co-author:

 Whole background section.
+DELIVERED
 Parts of conclusions section.
+NOT NEEDED

 Misc:

 Models references - DONE
 CA references - DONE
 Available online arxiv links
-Revisit conclusions
+Revisit Conclusions       DONE

 6.1